-I should mention, that the texture is like a waffle, not a brownie.
+But first of all, I should mention that as much as I’d like to say that these also have the texture of a brownie, I have to tell you up front that the texture is like a waffle, not a brownie.
 You can’t expect miracles.
 Well you could, but if I could do that, I’d have my own TV show at the very least.
 Don’t you think?

 Anyhoo, I got the original recipe from the MealMakeoverMoms web site.
 I liked the idea, but the recipe just didn’t fall into my definition of clean.
 So of course, I just HAD to “clean it up”, cause that’s what I love to do.
 So here’s my clean eating version of these fabulously delicious waffles.

 Note: If you like your waffles crispy, eat them hot and right off the waffle iron.
-If you like them softer or spongier, plan to let them sit out on the counter for a little while before eating them (an hour or two should do the trick).
-They soften with time.
+If you like them softer or spongier, plan to let them sit out on the counter for a little while before eating them (an hour or two should do the trick) because they soften with time.

 - 1 1/2 cups whole wheat pastry flour

 - 1/2 cup cocoa powder

 - 1/4 cup wheat germ (I used raw wheat germ, but any kind will work)